 The main contributions of this paper are as follows: \begin{itemize} \item Given a user-specified upper bound $\epsilon$ on the probability of violating the true constraint set $\mathbb{Z}$ within any $j^\mathrm{th}$ task iteration, we construct constraint estimates $\hat{\mathbb{Z}}^j$ from previously collected closed-loop task data, using convex hull operations (for $\epsilon=0$) or a Support Vector Machine (SVM) classifier (for $\epsilon \in (0,1)$).
 We then design an MPC controller to robustly satisfy $\hat{\mathbb{Z}}^j$ along the $j^\mathrm{th}$ iteration, for all possible additive disturbance values. \item When $\hat{\mathbb{Z}}^j$ is formed with the SVM classification approach (for $\epsilon \in (0,1)$), we provide an explicit number of successful task iterations to obtain before the estimated set $\hat{\mathbb{Z}}^j$ is deemed safe with respect to $\epsilon$.
 Here, ``successful task iterations" refers to closed-loop trajectories satisfying the unknown constraints $\mathbb{Z}$.

-\item When $\hat{\mathbb{Z}}^j$ is formed using the convex hull approach (for~$\epsilon = 0$), we show how to design a robust MPC that provides satisfaction of the true constraints $\mathbb{Z}$ at all future iterations $k\geq j$. \end{itemize} The remainder of the paper is organized as follows: In Section~\ref{sec:probS} we formulate the robust optimization problem to be solved in each iteration, and define the inherent system dynamics along with state and input constraints.
+\item When $\hat{\mathbb{Z}}^j$ is formed using the convex hull approach (for~$\epsilon = 0$), we show how to design a robust MPC that provides satisfaction of the true constraints $\mathbb{Z}$ at all future iterations $k\geq j$. \end{itemize} The algorithm further highlights an exploration-exploitation trade-off well known in bandits literature \cite{gupta2018active, gupta2020unified, gupta2020correlated, gupta2021best, gupta2021multi, gupta2022structured, cho2020bandit}.
+The remainder of the paper is organized as follows: In Section~\ref{sec:probS} we formulate the robust optimization problem to be solved in each iteration, and define the inherent system dynamics along with state and input constraints.
 In Section~\ref{sec:iter_mpc} the MPC optimization problem is presented along with a definition of Iteration Failure under unknown (or partially known) state constraints.
 Section~\ref{sec:icl} delineates the control design requirements while finding approximations of the unknown constraints and consequently presents the associated algorithms.
 Finally, we present detailed numerical simulations corroborating our results in Section~\ref{sec:simul}.